-Thank you for the opportunity to testify in support of House Bill 2447.
+Thank you for the opportunity to testify in support of Senate Concurrent Resolution 1604.
 KC Healthy Kids is a Kansas City area non profit focused on reducing childhood obesity by shaping policies to improve access to healthy food.

-Analysis by the Institute on Taxation and Economic policy shows that by taking a comprehensive approach to tax reform, HB 2247 would restore approximately \$820 million to the state's general revenue fund while putting \$100 million back into the pockets of Kansas families by reducing taxes on groceries.
 Over the last several years, KC Healthy Kids has conducted numerous surveys and research around sales tax on food in Kansas which has shown our high sales tax rate harms the Kansas economy, businesses and families.

-Fourteen states in the nation levy sales tax on food.
-Of those, only seven charge the full rate, including Kansas.
+Of the fourteen states in the nation that charge sales tax on food, seven charge the full rate, including Kansas at 6.5%.
 In addition to paying the state sales tax rate of 6.5% when buying food, Kansans must also pay additional city/county taxes, bringing the total to 11% in some areas.